junghyey/target-decoy-database/README.md

 # target-decoy-database

 ## Introduction
-target-decoy-database is a project for generating concatenated target decoy databse.
+target-decoy-database is a project for generating a concatenated target decoy database.
 This project is inspired by the research paper [1] "Target-decoy search strategy for increased confidence in large-scale protein identifications by mass spectrometry". target-decoy-database contains java code & sample outputs for concatenated target-decoy database generation.
-It generates decoy data using three approaches: [1] random (completely), deBrujin[2], and [1] reverse.
+It generates decoy data using three approaches: [1] random (completely), deBruijn[2], and [1] reverse.

 ## Set up & Run
 1. (Skip if the directories already exist) Generate random_result, deBruijn_result, reverse_result directories (path: target-decoy-database>target_decoy) </br> Each directory should also contain subdirectories "target" and "decoy"